There

 undercover detective, assigned to keep tabs on Lovejoy, is fleshed

-out and there is no escape for the panicky Tucker.
+out.
+There is no escape for the panicky Tucker.
 Just a

 reservation at the San Quentin “motor lodge” where the yearly